Our programs have moved

 “A History of the JCC”

 To launch our programs in our new meeting location, we’ll welcome Jason Kunzman, President & CEO of the Jewish Community Center (JCC) of Greater Pittsburgh; Melissa Hiller, the JCC’s Community Engagement and Development Officer; and Eric Lidji, Director of the Rauh Jewish Archives at the Senator John Heinz History Center.
 Together, they’ll trace the JCC’s history from its beginnings in the Hill District and its years in Oakland to its establishment as a cornerstone of the Squirrel Hill community today.
+(Note: This is a regular SHHS program, not a JCC event.)

 Tuesday, February 10th